Please scroll down to the FWCB section in the CSU Catalog for more details about the courses listed below.

 Field trip to see wildlife management and habitats and to discuss problems and practices with professional ecologists and resources managers.

-FW400 Conservation of Fish in Aquatic Ecosystems (class website)
+FW400 Conservation of Fish in Aquatic Ecosystems (Fall Semesters) (class website)

 Ecological processes that create habitat and biotic template for fish in aquatic ecosystems; human effects; strategies for conserving fishes.